 I don’t know what happen.
 I swore this would not happen, because I had seen so many of my friends fall into the retirement “work syndrome”.
 Then I think if I was not busy, what would I do?
 I don’t wish to clean house or anything strenuous.
 Got bad knees, Arthur is trying to possess me 🙂 and all that stuff.
 Anyway, I really enjoy most of it.
 However, there times when I have to say to myself and everyone around, “STOP THE TRAIN AND LET ME GET OFF!!!!”

-Maybe for us this is the way it is suppose to be …
+Maybe for us this is the way it is supposed to be …

 I am an avid reader of your column.
 This is the first time I have responded to you writings.
 I thoroughly enjoy them.
 Today’s story just hit the sport.
 Thank you.
 Helen Johnson